Grand Banks of Newfoundland: Climate change

-The Northwest Atlantic Ocean is undergoing long-term warming from anthropogenic climate change.
+The Northwest Atlantic Ocean is undergoing long-term warming from climate change.
 The surface water temperatures of the Newfoundland Shelf have increased by 0.13 °C per decade from 1950 to 2016.
 Depth-averaged ocean temperatures (0–175 m) have not shown a warming trend during that same period.

 Culture

 Semi-fictional depictions of fishermen working on the Grand Banks can be found in Rudyard Kipling's novel Captains Courageous (1897) and in Sebastian Junger's non-fiction book The Perfect Storm (1997).
 The Grand Banks are also portrayed in the 1990 film The Hunt for Red October.
 Herman Melville described passing through the Banks as a young sailor on his first voyage in his autobiographical novel Redburn: His First Voyage (1849), where he saw whales and a haunting shipwreck with weeks-dead sailors still on board.
 It is also featured in The Grey Seas Under, a non-fiction book by Canadian author Farley Mowat about the ocean-going maritime salvage tug Foundation Franklin.

+The Canadian patriotic song "Something to Sing About" opens with the line "I have walked 'cross the sand on the Grand Banks of Newfoundland."
+However, as the banks are underwater, it is impossible to walk across them in reality.